-Companies should disclose capital expenditure plans that are consistent with the overall decarbonisation strategy.
+- Capital Allocation: Companies should disclose capital expenditure plans that are consistent with the overall decarbonisation strategy.
 Disclosure should include the stated value of its capital expenditure that is going towards carbon-intensive assets or products and how it intends to invest in climate solutions.

-Climate policy engagement
+Additional criteria

-Companies should disclose the membership of trade associations and address instances where there are significant inconsistencies between a company's publicly stated policy positions and commitments including sustainability and net-zero targets, and potentially conflicting views of trade associations of which the company may be a member.
-We encourage companies to publicly commit to aligning lobbying with the goals of the Paris Agreement in line with the Global Standard on Responsible Corporate Climate Lobbying.
+- Climate Policy Engagement: Companies should disclose the membership of trade associations and address instances where there are significant inconsistencies between a company's publicly stated policy positions and commitments including sustainability and net zero targets, and potentially conflicting views of trade associations of which the company may be a member.
+We encourage companies to publicly commit to aligning lobbying with the goals of the Paris Agreement in line with the Global Standard on Responsible Corporate Climate Lobbying. - Climate Governance: Companies should establish clear oversight of the net zero transition planning and disclose the board's oversight of and management's role on climate-related issues.

-Climate governance

-Companies should establish clear oversight of the net-zero transition planning and disclose the board's oversight of and management's role on climate-related issues.
 Executive remuneration should be linked with climate targets and delivering the transition.
-Climate metrics should be transparent and measurable and ideally be included in the long-term incentive plan to reflect the long-term focus of emission reduction.

-Just transition

-Companies should consider the impacts of transitioning to a lower-carbon business model on their workers and communities.
-We encourage companies to commit to decarbonise in line with the International Labour Organisation's 'Guidelines for a Just Transition'.
-We encourage disclosure on how the company intends to consult with workers, local communities and other key stakeholders and support workers (i.e. job retention, training, redeploy, and/or compensation) negatively impacted by decarbonisation efforts.
+Climate metrics should be transparent and measurable and ideally be included in the long-term incentive plan to reflect the long-term focus of emission reduction. - Just Transition: Companies should consider the impacts of transitioning to a lower-carbon business model on their workers and communities.
+We encourage companies to commit to decarbonise in line with the ILO's Guidelines for a Just Transition.
+We encourage disclosure on how the company intends to consult with workers, local communities and other key stakeholders and support workers (i.e., job retention, training, redeploy, and/or compensation) negatively impacted by decarbonisation efforts. - Climate Risk and Accounts: Companies should provide disclosures on risks associated with the transition through reporting, including scenario analysis.

-Climate risk and accounts

-Companies should provide disclosures on risks associated with the transition through reporting, including scenario analysis.
 Where climate change is a material financial risk, companies should appropriately reflect these risks in the assumptions and estimates used to prepare their financial accounts.
 The annual report should contain an affirmation that climate risks are incorporated into the accounts via a statement that the directors have taken account of climate change in signing off the financial statements.